- My NYPL

 Arithmetic -- Numbers in itself

-Astronomy or Cosmology -- Numbers in space.
+Astronomy or Cosmology -- Numbers in space and in time.

 Geometry -- Numbers in space.